Copyright © 2022| Powered by

-I’ll start my story off by telling you how and why I got into fitness and veganism.
-Growing up, I was a younger brother and had an early fascination with martial arts.
-I started strength training when I was 18 because I was tired of my brother out muscling me.
-I had a pretty standard American diet as a kid, and I cringe today at some of the foods I would put in my mouth.
-I was fortunate to work at a GNC while I got my finance degree at Georgia State University.
-It was at GNC that I learned a lot about nutrition and diets on human performance.
-I was in college when I really started questioning the commercial food system and began to have a general concern for the wellbeing of animals, I was blindly consuming.
-I began to feel guilty about eating meat, so I stopped eating beef and pork when I was 24 years old.
+I’ll start my story by telling you how and why I got into fitness and veganism.
+Growing up, I had an early fascination with martial arts.
+I started strength training when I was 18 because I was tired of my older brother outmuscling me.
+I had a pretty standard American diet as a kid, and I cringe today at some foods I would put in my mouth.
+I was fortunate to work at a GNC while earning my finance degree at Georgia State University.
+At GNC, I learned a lot about nutrition and diets and how it impacts our performance.
+That’s when I started questioning the commercial food system and began to have a general concern for the well-being of animals that I was blindly consuming.
+I began feeling guilty about eating meat, so I stopped eating beef and pork when I was 24.
 It was also around that time that I followed my desire to be stronger or more physically capable, so I started training Brazilian Jiu-Jitsu.

-After I graduated from college, I worked finance in corporate America for about six years.
-I was still very active in martial arts and strength training while fighting in amateur MMA events in the Southwest.
-I realized my passion didn’t lie with finance, so I decided to make a career change to what I was most passionate about.
-I became a full-time personal trainer in 2010 and have had no regrets.
-I don’t view what I do as work as I generally care about my clients and helping them achieve.
+After graduating from college, I worked in finance in corporate America for about six years.
+I was still active in martial arts and strength training while fighting in amateur MMA events in the Southwest.
+I realized my passion didn’t lie with finance, so I decided to make a career change that involved the things I loved doing.
+I became a full-time personal trainer in 2010 and had no regrets.
+I don’t view my work as work, as I generally care about my clients and helping them achieve.

-I became a full vegan at 34 years old, cutting out eggs and dairy as the last animal products in my diet.
-I am currently 41 years old and am better shape now than in my 20’s.
-I achieved my black belt in Brazilian Jiu-Jitsu in 2015 after 12 years.
+I became a vegan at 34 years old, cutting out eggs and dairy as the last animal products in my diet.
+I am currently 43 years old and in better shape than my 20s.
+I achieved my second-degree black belt in Brazilian Jiu-Jitsu in 2022 after 19 years.
 I competed as a professional MMA fighter on a vegan diet.
 Over the last 20 years, I have learned more about myself through my training journey and becoming vegan.
 It has forced me to be a better person, and I strongly value integrity, honesty, compassion, respect, and empathy towards others.
-I think there is a movement growing of people starting to wake up about the state of the world and to the realization that things need to change.
+I think there is a movement growing of people starting to wake up about the state of the world and realize that things need to change.

-I am a vegan because of animal welfare and the environment.
 I believe there is a direct connection between what people eat and how they feel.
-I think that I can offer a voice to those who are seeking help with becoming a part of this movement which has a spiritual element that I am passionate about.
-I truly believe one of the reasons I’m on earth is to help raise the vibration of the planet in my way by guiding others to be their best selves.
+I think that I can offer a voice to those seeking help by becoming a part of this movement with a spiritual element that I am passionate about.
+I truly believe one of the reasons I’m on this Earth is to help raise the vibration of the planet in my way by guiding others to be their best selves.